kavhad/dotnet-react-vertical-slice/README.md

 For C# backend code test-files is also put side by side in the same directory.
 This is not convention in .NET but to strictly following the principles behind vertical slice architecture which is greater code cohesion.
-<br />We avoid shipping test code to production by using a custom .csproj files that match the
+<br />We avoid shipping test code to production by using a custom .csproj files
-pattern *.Tests.cs will be removed when building the project in Release-mode, also test library packages are only included when the project is NOT in Release-mode.
+so that when files with match the pattern *.Tests.cs will be removed when building the project in Release-mode, also test library packages are only included when the project is NOT in Release-mode.

 ## Running Project From Command Line
 To start the development backend and frontend server run the following command in your shell: